srsanghavi/Robotic-arm-simulation/README.md

 # Robotic arm simulation: Blocks word problem
-• Plan motions/movements for the Puma robotic arm to move blocks to stack them in the desired order using python and openRave
+• Plan motions/movements for the Puma robotic arm to move blocks to stack them in the desired order using python and openRave <br>
-• Implemented kinematic, inverse kinematics, biRRT, and data structure to find a set of collision-free movements of robotic arm
+• Implemented kinematic, inverse kinematics, biRRT, and data structure to find a set of collision-free movements of robotic arm <br>
-• Enabled the algorithm to find solution for any number of input blocks
+• Enabled the algorithm to find solution for any number of input blocks <br>

 cs5335_puma.py contains a code to simulate the program. <br>